-To create encrypted backups, you must enable the Enable backup file encryption option and specify a password that will be used for data encryption.
+To create encrypted backups, you must enable the encryption option and specify a password that will be used for data encryption.
 To learn more, see the Storage Settings.

 You cannot enable encryption options in the properties of the Veeam Agent backup job if you have chosen to create Veeam Agent backups on a Veeam backup repository.
 For such jobs, encryption options are managed by a backup administrator working with Veeam Backup & Replication.
 To learn more about data encryption capabilities available in Veeam Backup & Replication, see the Data Encryption section in the Veeam Backup & Replication User Guide.

 In This Section